MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/ios-specific-requirements.md

 In a similar way, each method in the SimpleClient objective-C interface is mapped to Party API via the `SimpleClientImpl` and `NetworkManager`.

 ## Next steps
-In this article we saw how to get started integrating the Party library into your iOS application.
+In this article we saw how to get started integrating the Party library into your iOS or MacOS application.
 Please refer to [Quickstart for PlayFab Party](quickstart.md) for getting set up with the rest of the building blocks of PlayFab Party.